RainbowSlime818/PythonGodDammit/README.md

 # PythonGodDammit

-This is a test of phython!
+This is a test of python!